-1. Many SREB states offer students multiple diploma paths to high school graduation —some up to four paths—with varying course requirements.
-While each state has a standard diploma path, other paths allow students to graduate with a college or career technical focus or to graduate in three years, instead of the traditional four years.
-In the states with single diploma tracks, students are provided with concentration or endorsement options that allow to them to choose required or elective courses with a college or career technical focus
+2. Many SREB states offer students multiple diploma paths to high school graduation — with varying course requirements.
+While most states have a standard diploma path, Louisiana, North Carolina, Oklahoma, and Virginia offer two diploma paths, each focused on either college or career technical areas.
+In many of the states with single diploma tracks, students are provided with concentration or endorsement options that allow to them to choose required or elective courses with a college academic or career technical focus.

-5. Most SREB states require that students take three science courses to earn a standard diploma, as well as require that at least one of the required science courses be lab-based or that lab-based experiences are incorporated into the courses.
-Four SREB states require their students to complete four science courses to receive a standard diploma.
+6. Most SREB states require students to take three science courses (Alabama, Georgia and Louisiana require four) to earn a standard diploma, and that at least one of the science courses be lab-based or that lab-based experiences are incorporated into the courses.

-9. In 2017, eight SREB states required that all high school juniors take the ACT as a measure of college and career readiness, while one state requires all juniors to take the SAT.
+10. Five SREB states (Alabama, Kentucky, Louisiana, Mississippi, North Carolina) require that all high school juniors take the ACT as a measure of college and career readiness, while Delaware and West Virginia require all juniors to take the SAT.
+Several states accept either.

-11. Every SREB state offers accelerated learning opportunities that provide high school students to take college or career technical courses through a variety of programs such as dual enrollment, Advanced Placement, Early College and competency-based credit, and possibly earn college credit.
+12. Every SREB state offers accelerated learning opportunities that allow high school students to earn college or career technical credits through a variety of programs such as dual enrollment, Advanced Placement, Early College and competency-based credit.

-15. Most SREB states provide both need-based and merit aid.
-Fifteen SREB states have need-based scholarship programs to increase educational access for students from low- and middle-income families.
+16. Most SREB states provide some combination of need-based and merit aid.
+All SREB states besides Georgia offer need-based scholarship programs to increase educational access for students from low- and middle-income families.

-16. Eight SREB states use state lottery funding to support merit-based aid programs.
-One uses lottery funds to support need-based aid programs.
+17. Eight SREB states use state lottery funding to support merit-based aid programs.
+Two use lottery funds to support need-based aid programs.